 In 2014, the Company acquired 100% of Thanaban Co., Ltd. a Thai competitor in our industry.
 This acquisition allowed the Company to accelerate our business expansion immediately by about 30%.
 In 2015 Thanaban had developed new product called 'Motor for Cash' to enhance the potential for competition and also improved our credit approval process for new contract so that it can reduce cost and operating time.
 We also expanded financial service for second-hand motorcycle called 'Smartbike'.
-Moreover, new service called 'Car for Cash' had also been developed and started in December, 2015.
-In 2016, Thanaban had expanded continuously new branches as well as the second-hand motorcycle partnership and towards the end of the year, Thanaban had altogether 53 branches and total 212 second-hand motorcycle partnerships.
+Moreover, new service called 'Car for Cash' had also been developed and started in December 2015.
+In 2016, Thanaban had expanded continuously new branches as well as the second-hand motorcycle partnership and in 2017, Thanaban had altogether 64 branches and total 326 second-hand motorcycle partnerships.